Seminar Dates and Formats Articles Joseph Campbell Site Map Search

 Course Description

-This one-day combines Law and Ethics with Supervision.
-The six hour course satisfies both the mandated class in Law and Ethics ~ and six-hour update on supervision.
+This one-day course satisfies either the mandated class in Law and Ethics or the six-hour update on supervision.
 It is designed for psychologists, professional counselors and other mental health professions.
 It would also be of interest to others who hold mentoring roles in helping professions.

 Discussion will draw on the relationship between the young orpan Anne of Green Gables and her mentors, including the thoughtful teacher, Miss Muriel Stacy.
 It is through this mentoring experience that Anne is able to cope with hardship and develop her strengths.
 The scenes are useful studies of challenges faced by professional counselors and supervisors in supporting trainees and clients.
 Like Miss Stacy, we help bring our protégés along in the work of claiming a larger identity.

 Our understanding of the ethical and legal demands improves as we explain them to others.
 This course is aimed primarily at mental health professions.
 Many of the principles can also be applied to supervision and mentoring in other situations.
-Training in other helping professions includes many of the same concerns.
-By combining two important topics, we hope to find a synergy of insight into how to make legal and ethical frameworks serve us, and those we help, supervise, and mentor.
+For example, the therapy relationship often includes mentoring.

 Learning Objectives